Energy Efficient & Environmentally Friendly

 An Energy Efficient Way to Dry

-The electrically powered microwave drying system uses one third to one half of the BTUs per pound of water removed as compared to conventional dryers.
-Additionally, electric power offers the possibility of utilization of energy from green sources such as wind power or biomass cogeneration (CHP).
+The electrically powered microwave drying system uses one third to one half of the BTUs per pound of water removed when compared to conventional dryers.
+Additionally, electric power offers the possibility of utilizing energy from green sources such as wind power or biomass cogeneration (CHP).
 Microwaves are an excellent choice for locations where natural gas is not available.

 The wet product is laid on a belt and not agitated, reducing particulate emissions to virtually nil.
 Odors are dramatically reduced compared to conventional dryers.

 Due to the low temperature process, the only VOCs present will be from evaporation of any traces compounds present in the wet product.

 There is no combustion so there are no combustion products (COx, NOx).

 A New Application for a Well Established Technology

 High-power industrial microwave systems are a tried and proven technology.
 Developed shortly after World War II as an outgrowth of radar technology, thousands of industrial microwave systems are in daily use around the world.
 Primary applications are the preparation of human foods, such as cooking foods, tempering frozen meat and butter, etc. Microwaves are also used in the production of engineered wood products and textiles.
 Cellencor was the first to recognize the unique potential of microwave technology for biofuel production and to bring these solutions to the industry.